-Prerequisite: 9th graders must have taken Elements of Geography and received a B or higher
+Prerequisite: 9th graders must have taken Elements of Geography.
+Performance in Elements may impact World Geography placement (teacher discretion).

 World Geography follows a regional study approach to many different areas of the world.
 Areas that may be studied include North America (not U.S.), Central and South America, Europe, North and sub-Saharan Africa, Southwest Asia and the Middle East, Asia, and Oceania.
 The course will look to the future based upon the cultural, economic, physical and political developments of the past and present.
 The course will also place special emphasis on the inter-relationships between people and their natural environments, as well as how cultures in these regions have been shaped through history.
 This course is recommended for the college-bound student.
 Course Content: Includes the possibility of the following regions of the world: